Last updated: May 3, 2026

 Common mistakes to avoid

 - Sending the AV-9 to NCDOR.
-The instructions say to send it to the county assessor.
+Send it to your county assessor.

-- Choosing the Circuit Breaker without understanding payback risk.
-The deferred amount stays as a lien.
+- Choosing the Circuit Breaker too fast.
+The deferred amount stays as a lien and may have to be paid later.

 - Thinking every program renews the same way.
-The Exclusion and Disabled Veteran Exclusion are usually one-time filings unless something changes, but the Circuit Breaker must be filed every year.
+The Exclusion and Disabled Veteran Exclusion are usually one-time filings unless something changes.
+The Circuit Breaker must be filed every year.

 - Ignoring the home value itself.
 If a reappraisal pushed the bill up, you may need a value appeal as well as relief.

 - Not telling the county when your status changed.
-County guidance like Orange County’s relief page says you must report moves, transfers, or income changes that end eligibility.
+County guidance, such as the Orange County assistance page, says you must report moves, transfers, or income changes that end eligibility.

 Best options by need